tldr-pages/tldr/pages/linux/pkgfile.md

 `pkgfile --list {{package_name}}`

-- List only files in the `bin` directory provided by a package:
+- List only files provided by a package located within the `bin` or `sbin` directory:

 `pkgfile --list --binaries {{package_name}}`